loathers/loathers.github.io/KoL-Scripting-Introduction.md

 ```
 drink(1,$item[emergency margarita]);
 ```
 This is easy and straightforward.
-You could simply save this as nightCap.ash, run it at the end of every day, and you'd be good on your last drink of the day.
-So long as you always had an Emergency Margarita in your inventory.
+You could simply save this as nightCap.ash, run it at the end of every day, and you'd be good on your last drink of the day so long as you always had an Emergency Margarita in your inventory.
 But what if you didn't?
 It turns out nightcaps can be a bit more complicated!
 Let's add a check that purchases an emergency margarita for you, if you don't have one lying around.
 ```
 item nightcap = $item[emergency margarita]);